How Are Automakers Responding to Trump’s Tariffs?

 BMW Group (BMW, Mini, Rolls-Royce)

-The German luxury carmaker told its dealers that it will absorb the cost of tariffs on its Mexican-made models in the U.S., which means its 2 Series and 3 Series vehicles made in Mexico will likely not see price increases.
+The German luxury carmaker initially told its dealers that it will absorb the cost of tariffs on its Mexican-made models in the U.S., but will now raise prices on the Mexican-built 2 Series (including the performance M2 variant) by 4% starting in May.
 What this means for the rest of the BMW showroom, however, is not yet certain.
 The company makes almost all of its SUVs in the U.S., but it still has a sizable portion of European-imported vehicles, as well as a considerable percentage of imported content for parts and components.

 Mini, however, will be holding off on bringing its Chinese-built electric Aceman crossover and convertible Cooper to the U.S. for now.
 Both were scheduled to go on sale here in the next couple of years, but Mini confirmed to Automotive News that Trump’s increased tariffs on Chinese imports combined with soft demand were the reasons why those plans are now on hold.